 This has never been automatic.
 Without actually knowing God this almost never works.
 To the ancient people there was obviously deity in the heavens.
 They all knew that.

 But they understood the sun itself to be a god, and the moon was a god, and stars and planets.
 They worshiped all these.

-The modern world does not see any deity in the heavens.
+Our world does not see any deity at all in the heavens.
 It all just happened.
 The modern world thinks the ancient world was foolish to see gods in the heavens.
 The ancient world would think the modern world was blind not to see gods in the heavens.

-And we join the ancient Israelites to worship the invisible God of Abraham who made it all.
+And we join the ancient Israelites to worship the invisible God of Abraham, Maker of heaven and earth, who set up the heavens to show us his glory.

-The Sun: Main Character of the Heavens (Vv4b-6)
+2 The Sun: Main Character of the Heavens (vv4b-6)